Lab 1: Editing Forms and Working with Form Data in InfoPath 2003

 When filling out a form, you can add a digital signature to part or all of the form, depending on the form's design.
 You can digitally sign forms only if they are designed to accept digital signatures.
 You can also remove or review digital signatures.

 Once signed, the signed form or part of the form that is signed cannot be altered without invalidating the signature.

 - With the form from Exercise 1 still open, click the Click here to sign this section command at the bottom of the form.

 The Digital Signature Wizard opens.

-Move your pointer over the fields in the customer name section.
-Because you digitally signed this part of the form, a digital signature icon appears in the upper-right corner of each field in the section.
+- Move your pointer over the fields in the customer name section.
+Because you digitally signed this portion of the form, a digital signature icon appears in the upper-right corner of each field in the section.